-Ronaldo’s Coca-Cola snub: Sports stars are ‘reclaiming their voice’ | Malay Mail
+Ronaldo’s Coca-Cola snub: sports stars are ‘reclaiming their voice’ | Malay Mail

-PARIS, June 18 — When Cristiano Ronaldo and Paul Pogba removed Coca-Cola and Heineken bottles during Euro 2020 press conferences, it showed sports stars are rejecting sponsors’ products that fail to correspond to their personal values, analysts say.
+NEW YORK, June 19 — When Cristiano Ronaldo and Paul Pogba removed Coca-Cola and Heineken bottles during Euro 2020 press conferences, it showed sports stars are rejecting sponsors’ products that fail to correspond to their personal values, analysts say.

 Ronaldo has a combined social media audience of around 500 million followers, so when he speaks, it has an impact.